aridjayarecipes/cutesrecipes.web.app/content/post/1971-easiest-way-to-make-perfect-brussel-sprouts-and-fenugreek-in-butter.md

 1. Prepare 3/4 teaspoon salt

 Tips for Making Sauteed Brussel Sprouts.
 My favorite classic Roasted Brussels Sprouts recipe!
-It&#39;s quick and easy side dish to make, naturally gluten-free and vegan and healthy, easy to customize with favorite seasonings or sauces, and SO delicious.
+It's quick and easy side dish to make, naturally gluten-free and vegan and healthy, easy to customize with favorite seasonings or sauces, and SO delicious.
 Buttery Brussels Sprouts With Bacon And Garlic - the secret is garlic butter with a hint of orange, PLUS salty bacon.

 <!--inarticleads2-->